LUMII-Syslab/sampo-ui-nobel-prize/README.md

 # Nobel Prize SAMPO portal

-A semantic portal for Nobel prize linked data (https://data.nobelprize.org/) official SPARQL endpoint https://data.nobelprize.org/store/sparql browsing and analysis
+A semantic portal for Nobel prize linked data (https://data.nobelprize.org/) official SPARQL endpoint https://data.nobelprize.org/store/sparql browsing and analysis.

+**Note:**

+This repository has been created using as base [SAMPO-UI](https://github.com/SemanticComputing/sampo-ui) repository, which is licensed under the MIT License.

+Modifications in this repository are licensed under the MIT licence.
+See [LICENCE-CUSTOM.md](LICENCE-CUSTOM.md) for more details.

 ## Portal setup locally